 A few examples from a previous year are provided on the right.
 You can also view posters from other years in the gallery (select a project and click on the ideas tab).

 Remember that clean simple posters work well.
 Since the ideas are quite unformed at this time, using gestural sketch-like representations is more appropriate that realistic renderings or models.
 You can prepare the final poster by hand or using software.
-There is an illustrator tutorial with tips on preparing a 2.009 poster and we will be conducting an optional illustrator workshop.
+There is an online illustrator tutorial with tips on preparing a 2.009 poster and we will be conducting an optional illustrator workshop.

 In your presentation, you must also identify at least one person/expert that is representative of your potential customer and be confident that they can serve as a resource during the term.